-- 2.4 Inspector's Question 5.13 (b) Are the Criteria effective, justified and consistent with national policy? - As has been said, given the severe limitation upon the choice of sites in the Ryedale, Historic England has accepted that it is acceptable to allocate land in these areas provided that any development proposals are informed by a robust archaeological assessment which will help further our knowledge and understanding of the Vale of Pickering.
+- 2.4 Inspector's Question 3.13 (i) Are the Development Principles effective, justified and consistent with national policy? - 2.4.1 As has been said, given the severe limitation upon the choice of sites in the Ryedale, Historic England has accepted that it is acceptable to allocate land in these areas provided that any development proposals are informed by a robust archaeological assessment which will help further our knowledge and understanding of the Vale of Pickering.
 It is essential that the Plan alerts prospective developers of the likelihood that they may encounter important archaeological remains and also which explains how they might need to deal with this archaeological resource.
-However, this key element is also missing from the Local Plan - 2.4.2 Again, Ryedale can learn from the approach taken by their neighbouring authority, one that was endorsed by their Inspector.
+However, this key element is also missing from the Local Plan - 2.4.2 Again, Ryedale can learn from the approach taken by their neighbouring authority, one that was endorsed by their Inspector. - 2.4.3 Suggested Change - (a) For each of the Policies SD3, SD6, SD10 and SD11 insert the following additional Development Principle:- - "Appropriate archaeological evaluation and mitigation as detailed in Appendix A" - (b) Insert an Appendix at the end of the Plan which sets out additional information and advice about how the archaeology on Sites SD3, SD6, SD10 and SD11 would need to be addressed.
+The suggested wording is set out in Historic England's representations to the submitted Plan. - 3 The Development Principles for Sites SD6 and SD11 - 3.1 Introduction - 3.1.1 Site SD 6 (Land to the west of Malton Road, Pickering) lies less than 120 metres from Vivers Mill, its outbuildings, Mill House and Mill Cottages.
+These are Grade II